 3. Get Freelance Work with Cold Calling

 Cold calling is quite an old marketing method, which has a lot of benefits.
-You can pick up a phone and start dialing numbers of nearest businesses which can benefit from your services.
+You can pick up a phone and start dialing the numbers of the nearest businesses that can benefit from your services.

 I personally never tried cold calling yet, but it worked for some freelancers I know.
 It can work for you too, but it will take a lot of time to learn how to convince strangers to listen to you.

-It is you who decide, which of these strategies works best for you according to your skills and capabilities.
+You decide which strategies work best for you according to your skills and capabilities.

-Before you take that route, get ready for a lot of rejections my friend!
+Before you take that route, get ready for many rejections, my friend!

 4. Use Blogging to Find Freelance Work Online

 Create a blog on your portfolio website.
-On a blog, you can share your services, case studies, artwork, customer’s stories, or use your blog to inspire people in your field.
+On a blog, you can share your services, case studies, artwork, and customer stories or use your blog to inspire people in your field.

-You can do a lot of different things on a blog to promote your freelance business.
+You can do many different things on a blog to promote your freelance business.
 However, always remember that you can bring potential clients with blogging.
-You just have to know your client’s pain points and you should write about them on your blog.
+You have to know your client’s pain points, and you should write about them on your blog.

 After that, learn basic SEO and do proper keyword research.
-Find keywords that your potential clients search for, and start writing on those topics.
+Find keywords your potential clients search for and start writing on those topics.

-It is a slow process to get the word out but if you keep making new connections with people, and keep promoting your content, then you will start getting emails from clients that you actually want to work with.
+It is a slow process to get the word out, but if you keep making new connections with people and promoting your content, you will start getting emails from clients you want to work with.

 5. Guest Posting on Industry Related Blogs